We support environmental sustainability in numerous ways.

 PROTECTION: a thorough knowledge of all conservation instruments is paramount.
 The principle one being NATURA 2000, which gave rise to S.A.C.’s and S.P.A.’s.
 Others include the Register of Historic Monuments, Record of monuments and Places, Preservation Orders, Protected structures, etc together with N.H.A.’s, T.P.O.’s, etc.

 LEGISLATIVE REFORM: we endeavour to chronicle and maintain a register of areas of law, which are in urgent need of reform.
 These range from unintended lacunas in the law, to poorly drafted legislation, and to changing demographics giving rise to a need for new regulation to keep pace with developments.
 They also include progressive income generating opportunities for statutory authorities.

 It will be helpful if a client / referral can produce grounding documents such as previous planning permissions (if any), Environmental Impact Statement/s and Policy Document/s, though, we can conduct a search to produce whatever documents are available from the authorities.

 Environmental Impact Assessments are prepared by numerous professionals.
 With large projects, it is essential that such chapters are scrutinised by appropriate professionals.
 While funding is always an issue, it is always desirable that submissions which have been put forward by developers are properly scrutinised by competent professionals.
 Indeed, it is essential in the case of court proceedings.
-Below are some of the professionals which we have in the past engaged.
+Sourcing professionals is often challenging, but we have a fair degree of contacts and are always happy to help others in need and point them in the right direction.
+Below are some of the professionals which are often required.

 Hydrogeologist – dealing with all aspects of the ground water table, aquifer, turloughs, and their relationship with wells, quarries and mines, agricultural and other industrial developments.